Pitman 2-2-3 Shift Planner

 Can I model partial teams or relief staff?

 Yes.
-Enter fractional team counts (e.g., 4.5) to represent relief pools or shared crews and review the resulting staffed hours.
+Enter fractional team counts such as 4.5 to represent relief pools or part-time crews and the staffed-hours figure will scale accordingly.

 Additional Information